google/openrtb/README.md

 support for Java such as JSON serialization and validation.

 See our [wiki](https://github.com/google/openrtb/wiki) to get started!
-Use the Github issue tracker for bugs, RFEs for any support.
+Use the Github issue tracker for bugs, RFEs or any support.
 Check the [changelog](CHANGELOG.md) for detailed release notes.